cedricbonhomme/pyEnigma/README.md

 ### As a program

+Install pyEnigma system wide with pipx:

 ```bash
 $ pipx install pyenigma
 ```

+Then you can use the command line interface:

 ```bash
 $ echo "Hello World" | enigma ABC A  I II III "AV BS CG DL FU HZ IN KM OW RX"